“Do I invest money in getting a professional to design it for me, or do I put together some clip art and a fancy font and do it myself?”

 As you review these logos, and the many others you’ll find at the Staging Diva Directory of Home Stagers, you’ll see that a home stager’s business image is conveyed in the type style, layout and use of color in their logos.

 As a home stager, you have to determine how much your image is worth to you.

 You’ll notice the stagers with the logos that are well-designed come across as being the most professional.
-I can tell you as someone who has been teaching home stagers for 5 years, that the most successful stagers also happen to be those with the most professional images.
+I can tell you as someone who has taught thousands of home stagers since 2005, that the most successful stagers also happen to be those with the most professional images.
 This is no coincidence.

 Another source is local graphic design schools.
 You’ll pay less for a design student because they’re dying to build a portfolio, but you might find an excellent designer who can help you with not only your logo, but other materials down the road.

 Remember, the cost of a bad logo in lost revenue could cripple your business especially when you’re in an image business like home staging.